daattali/beautiful-jekyll/README.md

 tags        | List of tags to categorize the post.
 Separate the tags with commas and place them inside square brackets.
 Example: `[personal, analysis, finance]` cover-img   | Include a large full-width image at the top of the page.
 You can either provide the path to a single image (eg. `"/path/to/img"`) , or a list of images to cycle through (eg. `["/path/img1", "/path/img2"]`).
 If you want to add a caption to an image, then you must use the list notation (use `[]` even if you have only one image), and each image should be provided as `"/path/to/img" : "Caption of image"`. thumbnail-img | For blog posts, if you want to add a thumbnail that will show up in the feed, use `thumbnail-img: /path/to/image`.
 If no thumbnail is provided, then `cover-img` will be used as the thumbnail.
 You can use `thumbnail-img: ""` to disable a thumbnail. comments    | If you want do add comments to a specific page, use `comments: true`.
-Comments only work if you enable one of the comments providers (Facebook, disqus, staticman, utterances) in `_config.yml` file.
+Comments only work if you enable one of the comments providers (Facebook, disqus, staticman, utterances, giscus) in `_config.yml` file.
 Comments are automatically enabled on blog posts but not on other pages; to turn comments off for a specific post, use `comments: false`.

 ## Parameters for SEO and social media sharing